AngelLozan/scam-hitlist/README.md

 run `bundle install` to install dependencies run `rails db:drop db:create db:migrate db:seed` to create database and seed with data

+Configure IAM keys for S3 bucket in `config/credentials.yml.enc` by using the terminal.
+If no editor is specified, use `EDITOR="nano" rails credentials:edit` to edit and encrypt keys.

 ## To run in development

 Change `config/database.yml` values in development to comment out the env-passed vars and uncomment database name `scam-hitlist-development`